 Add just a dash of liquid — about a tablespoon or two — to the slow cooker.
 The small amount of liquid will help the chicken remain moist as it steams in the cooker.

 For a neutral taste, use low-fat chicken or vegetable broth.
 For a more distinct flavor, try white wine or lemon juice.

 If you're looking for no taste added whatsoever, perhaps if you're cooking for picky children, just add cold water.

 Turn the chicken breasts over with tongs so they get a thin coating of liquid.
 This will prevent the chicken from sticking to the bottom of the cooker.

 Place the lid on the slow cooker.
-Turn it on and adjust it to cook on high for three to four hours or low for seven to eight hours -- or the closest standard setting on your particular model.
-Choose the time setting according to your schedule.
+Turn it on and adjust it to cook on high for three to four hours or low for seven to eight hours — or the closest standard setting on your particular model.

 Remove the lid about halfway through the cooking time and turn the chicken breasts over with tongs.
 Replace the lid and continue to cook the chicken.

 When your timer dings, switch the slow cooker to the “warm” setting if it has one, and leave the lid in place until you are ready to serve the chicken.